wei950/Exponential-Integrator-gKdV/README.md

-Code for the numerical experiments in the paper "SecondOrderGauge-Transformed Exponential Integrators for gKdV Equations with Rough Data:Convergence and Application".
+Code for the numerical experiments in the paper "Second Order Gauge-Transformed Exponential Integrators for gKdV Equations with Rough Data:Convergence and Application".